-I India, earning money is more than a struggling affair and many are spending whole life to save some amount for money for future security.
-This earning of money is taking most of our precious time of life and to saving further we are doing many compromises to our wishes.
-By doing all still, we are not able to save as much which can give full proof security to self and family members.
+In India, earning money is more than a struggling affair and many are spending whole life to save some amount for money for future security.
+This earning of money is taking most of our precious time of life and to save further we are doing many compromises with our wishes.
+By doing all, still we are not able to save as much which can give full proof security to self and family members.
 Due to this, people are working just for money till their age 70 or sometimes 70+ of age.

-This hard-earned saved money we are investing in some of the investment plans just to get good or say the best return so money can continually enhance faster and give us financial security.
+This hard-earned saved money we are investing in some of the investment plans just to get good or say the best returns so money can continually enhance faster and give us financial security.

 But just to get best returns are we risking our hard-earned saved money?